no-go/ReoTwe/README.md

  -  switch images on/off in preferences
  -  english and german interface
  -  night mode
+ -  small Welcome intro
  -  it is possible to send text only or low resolution picture tweets (you get a login dialog on first try)
  -  if you are logged in, it gets your friend list and add it to the preferences automaticaly (and yourself)
  -  com.twitter.tweet-composer added and modified with stupid Validator, **280 characters** are possible, now.

 ## Social Media Detoxification

+ -  no ads
+ -  maximal privacy

+but ...

  -  no private messages
  -  no profile changes